 *** AM I ENOUGH? ***

-Emanuela has set up a Whatsapp group with her 4 mentees, she calls these groups’ Success Teams’, where one mentor works with multiple mentees, giving them regular voice messages to help them along their way and schedules separate time each week for a short one-to-one with each.
-“Everyone has different time needs, maybe five minutes a week, maybe an hour a month and this needs to be discussed at the beginning of the mentoring relationship.”
-She also stressed that this time needs to be on your schedule, “if it isn’t on your schedule, it doesn’t exist.”
+Emanuela has set up a WhatsApp group with her four mentees; she calls these groups’ Success Teams’, where one mentor works with multiple mentees, giving them regular voice messages to help them along their way and scheduling separate time each week for a short one-to-one with each.
+“Everyone has different time needs, maybe five minutes a week, maybe an hour a month, and this needs to be set up at the beginning of the mentoring relationship.”
+She also stresses that this time needs to be on your schedule, “if it isn’t on your schedule, it doesn’t exist.”

-Toastmasters is the perfect environment for mentoring, it attracts people from all walks of life and professions.
+Toastmasters is the perfect environment for mentoring; it attracts people from all walks of life and professions.

-Everyone has different time needs, maybe five minutes a week, maybe an hour a month.
-I have a WhatsApp group called SUCCESS GROUP and I send regular voice messages.
+Everyone has different time needs: five minutes a week, an hour a month.
+I have a WhatsApp group named “SUCCESS GROUP” and send regular voice messages.

 Thank you, Emanuela, for sharing your insights into Mentoring with us.
 David O’Regan, VPPR Toastmasters Thessaloniki